JayboBaker/pyf/content/pages/home.md

   mile.
 Ensuring the work is completed to the highest quality and finished on time.
 We do minor touch up repairs, to major refit projects.
 section2: >-
-  ## Rely on our expertise
+  ## You can rely on our expertise

-  We will help guide you through the correct choices of products for each individual area of your yacht, using the correct technique whether it be brush, roll and tip or a Spray finish to ensure an outstanding result.
+  We will help guide you through the correct choice of products, for each individual area of your yacht.
+Using the correct technique (brush, roll & tip or a spray finish) to ensure an outstanding result.
 gallery:
   - alt: Interior Table Varnish Spray Finish
     image: /img/table-spray-finish-.jpg